NYCU-iTron/quadson/README.md

-# Quadson - Quadruped Robot Control Framework
+# Quadson: A Quadruped Robot Control Framework

 A comprehensive control framework for the Quadson quadruped robot, implementing kinematic algorithms, locomotion control, and deep reinforcement learning for stable and adaptive walking.